Identification and Estimation in Many-to-one Two-sided Matching without Transfers: Monte Carlo Simulations

 \item Conditional on the updated college preferences $v_{ci}$ in this iteration, we update student preferences, $u_{ic}$, again by invoking the restrictions implied by stability of the observed match.
 Note that $v_{ci}$ determines all colleges' cutoffs and their feasibility to each student.
-The updating of student preferences has three parts:\footnote{In the estimation, we take into a student's outside option explicitly by considering it as an always feasible college.
-The student's preference for her outside option is also updated according to the following steps.} \begin{enumerate} \item $i$'s preferences over infeasible colleges: For an infeasible college $c$ (i.e., $v_{ci}$ is below $c$'s cutoff), student $i$'s utility is drawn from a normal distribution with variance 1 if $c \neq 3$ or $\sigma_{\epsilon}^2$ if $c=3$. \item $i$'s utility for her matched college: Given $u_{ic}$ from the previous iteration, we find the highest utility among all feasible colleges other than $\mu(i)$, denoted by $\underline{u}_i$. $i$'s utility for $\mu(i)$ is drawn from a normal distribution truncated below by $\underline{u}_i$ with variance 1 if $c \neq 3$ or $\sigma_{\epsilon}^2$ if $c=3$. \item $i$'s preferences over her unmatched feasible colleges: $i$'s utility for a feasible college $c$ ($\neq \mu(i)$) is drawn from a normal distribution truncated above by $u_{i\mu(i)}$ with variance 1 if $c \neq 3$ or $\sigma_{\epsilon}^2$ if $c=3$. \end{enumerate}
+The updating of student preferences has three parts:\footnote{In the estimation, a student's outside option is an always feasible college.
+The student's preference for her outside option is also updated according to the following steps.} \begin{enumerate}\itemsep-0.25em \item $i$'s preferences over infeasible colleges: For an infeasible college $c$ (i.e., $v_{ci}$ is below $c$'s cutoff), student $i$'s utility is drawn from a normal distribution with mean $\beta^{y}_c y_{ic} + \beta^s_c s_i + \beta^z_c z_i$ and variance 1 if $c \neq 3$ or $\zeta_{\epsilon}^2$ if $c=3$. \item $i$'s utility for her matched college: Given $u_{ic}$ from the previous iteration, we find the highest utility among all feasible colleges other than $\mu(i)$, denoted by $\underline{u}_i$. $i$'s utility for $\mu(i)$ is drawn from a normal distribution truncated below by $\underline{u}_i$ with mean $\beta^{y}_c y_{ic} + \beta^s_c s_i + \beta^z_c z_i$ and variance 1 if $c \neq 3$ or $\zeta_{\epsilon}^2$ if $c=3$. \item $i$'s preferences over her unmatched feasible colleges: $i$'s utility for a feasible college $c$ ($\neq \mu(i)$) is drawn from a normal distribution truncated above by $u_{i\mu(i)}$ with mean $\beta^{y}_c y_{ic} + \beta^s_c s_i + \beta^z_c z_i$ and variance 1 if $c \neq 3$ or $\zeta_{\epsilon}^2$ if $c=3$. \end{enumerate}

-\item Following the standard procedure as detailed in Chapter 5 of \cite{rossi2012bayesian}, we then update the distribution of $\beta$, $\gamma$, and $\sigma_{\epsilon}^2$ conditional on the updated $v_{ci}$ and $u_{ic}$ as well as the data.
+\item Following the standard procedure as detailed in Chapter 5 of \cite{rossi2012bayesian}, we then update the distribution of $\beta$, $\gamma$, and $\zeta_{\epsilon}^2$ conditional on the updated $v_{ci}$ and $u_{ic}$ as well as the data.

 \end{enumerate}

 For each MC sample, we iterate through the Markov Chain 1.5 million times, and discard the first 0.55 million draws as ``burn in'' to ensure mixing.
 We compute the Potential Scale Reduction Factor (PSRF) following \cite{gelman1992inference}.
 For all the 19 parameters across the 150 MC samples, 92.4\% of the PSRFs are below 1.1, while less than 1\% of them are above 1.3.